 Yampatika offers a variety of guided hikes, nature walks, and historical tours of the Steamboat area.
-Popular hiking tours include trips to Fish Creek Falls, and the Vista Nature Trail.
-The organization offers a wide array of children's programming and day camps.
+Popular hiking tours include trips to Fish Creek Falls and the Vista Nature Trail.
+The organization offers a wide array of children's programs and day camps.
 Contact our concierge to reserve a spot.

 Guided Gourmet Hikes on the Mountain

 This is a fun, informative and invigorating hike with gorgeous views high up on Mt.
-Werner!
-The gourmet hike begins at the top of the Gondola and proceeds along the Vista Nature Trail, with stops for picture-taking and interesting talks about the Mountain & Steamboat.
+Werner.
+The gourmet hike begins at the top of the Gondola and proceeds along the Vista Nature Trail, with stops for picture-taking and interesting talks about the Mountain and Steamboat.
 This hike is offered Wednesdays, Fridays and Sundays.
-The Sunday hike will enjoy the Sunday brunch, and the Wednesday & Friday hike will enjoy a buffet lunch.
+The Sunday hike will enjoy the Sunday brunch, and the Wednesday and Friday hike will enjoy a buffet lunch.
 Contact our concierge to make a reservation.

 Guided Hikes by Rocky Mountain Ventures

 Rocky Mountain Ventures will customize your memorable hike in the Rocky Mountains to your desires and abilities—whether it is climbing to the top of Hahn's Peak at over 10,000 feet or through meadows, aspen groves and along mountain streams.
 Choose from half day or full day hikes.
 Contact our concierge to make a reservation.